Hannah Storm

 Source

-ESPN's Hannah Storm opens up publicly on breast cancer diagnosis for the first time in emotional Good Morning America interview as she reveals she's now clear
+In an emotional Good Morning America interview, ESPN's Hannah Storm opens up publicly about breast cancer diagnosis for the first time

 www.dailymail.co.uk, March 19, 2024

-Storm, 61, told GMA's Robin Roberts that she will have to take tamoxifen - an antiestrogen drug used to treat breast cancer - for the next three years continuing to be medically monitored.
-Storm said she and her doctor were both shell-shocked over her diagnosis because she has no history of breast cancer in her family.
-What's more is that she previously had no risk factors on top of the yearly screenings she gets.
+Storm, 61, told GMA's Robin Roberts that she'll need to take tamoxifen, an antiestrogen hormone used to treat breast cancer, for the next three years.
+Storm said she and her doctor were both shocked by her illness because she has no family history of breast cancer.
+What's more, she had no risk factors on top of the annual screenings she receives.

 Hannah Storm Tweets